Mrs. Hayes has been a preschool teacher for 26 years. She went to Baylor and the University of Texas.

 DON DUNN, P.E.

-Mr. Dunn teaches P.E. to grades K4 through 6th grade, drawing on many years of experience as a youth sports coach and children’s Sunday school teacher.
-Retired from the insurance business, he has a B.S. in economics from Hendrix College, and he’s the grandfather of four MVC students.
+Mr. Dunn teaches P.E. to grades K4 through 5th grade, drawing on many years of experience as a youth sports coach and children’s Sunday school teacher.
+Retired from the insurance business, he has a B.S. in economics from Hendrix College, and he’s the grandfather of two current MVC students and two MVC graduates.

 “I love these kids and their families, and I take much personal satisfaction in using my time with them to point them to the Lord even in small ways.
 We make a lot of noise and have plenty of fun together in P.E., but we also learn a lot about teamwork, following rules, and staying fit.
 I enjoy focusing on helping our students go as far as they can in the Presidential Fitness Challenge, and we’ve had some great results with that.”